Private Flood Insurance vs FEMA: Don't Get Flooded - Which is Right for You?

 Private flood insurance is often more flexible, offering customizable coverage options and potentially higher coverage limits.
-On the other hand, FEMA policies are standardized and backed by the government, often making them more accessible but with less flexibility.
+On the other hand, policies under the Federal Emergency Management Agency (FEMA) are standardized and backed by the government, often making them more accessible but with less flexibility.

 Flooding remains one of the most common and costly natural disasters in the United States.
 However, many homeowners are unaware that their standard insurance policies do not cover flood damage.